abdulhaq-e/ngrx-json-api/docs/store_structure.md

 }
 ```

 By default services and actions make use of the `default` zone.
-But applications are free to introduce additional zones,
+But applications are free to introduce additional zones;
-for example, to isolated modifications while still being worked on.
+for example to isolate modifications to a resource while still being worked on from an editor screen.

 `NgrxJsonApiZone` then consists of a number of properties, the main two are `data` and `queries`.